Religion of the Shang dynasty: Ritual art

 Taotie motif on a Late Shang gong vessel (12th century BC) – Freer-Sackler Galleries, Smithsonian Institution, Washington, D.C.

-Shang art was predominantly religious in its nature, being an effective means of conveying the religious landscape to the Shang – most of whom were probably illiterate.
+Shang art was predominantly religious in its nature, being an effective means of conveying the elite authority to the Shang – most of whom were probably illiterate.
 Shang artistic expressions bear no explicit relations to the pantheon described in oracle bone texts; rather, their art manifested evolving spiritual meanings through zoomorphic images.

 Various religious principles guided Shang ritual art.
-One such principle was the dualistic outlook of Shang cosmology, which seemed to influence the symmetry often seen in Shang visual representations.
-Shang art was also governed by the impersonalisation of the ancestor cult, by the fact that the Shang never depicted ancestor deities in human form but still visualised the abstract cult itself.
-In addition, the art shows signs of influence from the concept of yi metamorphism, probably manifested in animal images found on vessels and sculptures.
+One such basis was the dualistic outlook of Shang cosmology, corroborated by the symmetry often seen in Shang visual representations.
+Impersonalisation of Shang ancestor worship was also espoused with the art avoiding depiction of ancestors in direct human form.
+In addition, Shang art shows signs of influence from the concept of yi metamorphism, probably manifested in animal images found on vessels and sculptures.

 Characteristic of Shang ritual art is the taotie animal face mask, a bronze motif that appears in both the Early and Late Shang periods.
 (Note: The name taotie, meaning 'greedy glutton' as now understood, was a name coined during the Zhou period and applied to the corresponding Shang motif by the Song dynasty (960 – 1279 AD) archaeologists.
 Several scholars have suggested that it may not be a correct term in the Shang context.)
 Taotie typically represents a central ridge surrounded by various animal beings, including deer, horses, dragons, and phoenixes, often blended with human features.

 The taotie alluded to the spirit world probably in a general rather than specific manner.
 More specific meanings of this motif have been proposed, including an early projection of the celestial pole in Shang cosmology, a symbol of ancestor spirits in disguise, or the spirits of Shang ritual animals.
 The latter has been rejected by Ladislav Kesner, who instead states that the taotie was a theriomorphic image that gradually acquired spiritual association with monsters.

 The use of colour appears to have been an embellishment of Shang ritual, with the particular combination of red and black seen as embodying mystical, magical, and cosmological essence.
 Main colourants include lacquer, from which came paintings that adorn coffins of kings and even those of Shang military leaders stationed faraway from royal centres.
 Red and black pigments also seem to have been applied to divination, either as written by brushes or filled in carved characters.
 Cinnabar, another main colourant that produced red shades, was used to fill in bone cracks and graphs, such as in the case of Huayuanzhuang lineage divinations.